PascaleCourseraCourses/CUDAatScaleForTheEnterpriseCourseProjectTemplate/README.md

 ## Overview

-This project implements basic operations of a Convolutional Neural Network (CNN), including convolution, max pooling, and ReLU activations, along with image augmentation.
+This project implements basic operations of a Convolutional Neural Network (CNN), including convolution, max pooling, and ReLU activations, along with image resize.
+Currently, the code supports images with same height, width, and channels.
 The image resizing functionality utilizes the NVIDIA Performance Primitives (NPP) library.
 Key learning outcomes include building CUDA source files with `make`, understanding various flags, including external libraries, and utilizing shared memory for efficient convolution and pooling operations.
 Challenges included implementing image padding.
-The code currently supports grayscale images with a filter size of 3x3 for convolution and pooling, using "Same" padding mode to maintain input and output image sizes.
+Arbitrary filter size, padding, and stride may be used in the CNN layer which can be changed in the source file cnn_mnist.cu.

 ## Code Organization